tatewilhelm/tatewilhelm/content/workresumeex/index.md

 I come from a small town in North Texas and attend Canadian High School.
 I'm involved in my school's FTC team, my schools band, and my community's 4H activities.

+I also run a small business called Canadian Texas Phone Repair.
+I repair phones, tablets, and computers.
+I also do some web development for my business.

 I have 2 cats.
 They're cute.